 “Our band has a ‘Love’ song we wrote after listening to theirs.
 We could do that and see how it works.”

 “Okay, we’ll do it.
 I‘ll decide if we use it.
-Take these mark ups and let every band member know where to stand and how to move.
+Take the mark-ups and let every band member know where to stand and how to move.
 What are we going to do with your little boyfriend?”

 “I thought he could sing with me.
 We harmonize well as he sings alto to my tenor.”